 Cultivating Cannabis as Medicine

-At least 20 states allow cultivation of marijuana as medicine, including the five where the drug is legal for any use.
+At least 20 states allow cultivation of marijuana as medicine, including the nine where the drug is legal for any use.
 The District of Columbia also allows home grows for medical use.
 But these laws often change due to court rulings and new legislation, so public information about them may not be up to date.

 As a general rule, states with whole-plant marijuana allow medical grows, while those with CBD-only laws do not.
 A few states have decriminalized small gardens without legalizing medicinal marijuana.
 Uniquely, Washington allows cultivation for medicine but not recreation.